judooochp/Moody.xlsm/README.md

   -(15Jan2017)-- Expanded X dimension with ratio of (#diagonalMeasurements/#horixontalMeasurements)x0.85 on the multiplier for X axis values

 (Completed 28Jan2017) Make extensible to plates that are not standard sizes using the GGG-P-463C formula.

+(Added 23Oct2017) Open HTML automatically.
+At the moment, it opens Explorer, but not the file.
 _______________________________________________________________________________________________

 System Requirements: